sperano/nhl-led-scoreboard/README.md

 [![discord button](assets/images/discord_button.png)](https://discord.gg/CWa5CzK)
 # IMPORTANT (PLEASE READ)

+## (2025-01-10) It's ALIVE ...
+All hail V1.9.0 ... for now
+This version of the NHL LED Scoreboard has been updated to work with the latest changes to the NHL API along with other additions that were planned for the next release.
+This includes MQTT, a change to remove pyowm library as the OWM API it used has been deprecated.
+Also, removed the use of the geocoder library as it was failing on doing a location lookup.
+This release also adds the RGB Emulator code so you can also run the Web version of the NHL LED Scoreboard if you want to (use the --emulated command line)

 ## (2024-05-17) THE END ...
 For now...
 After what seems to be some minor change in the NHL API, new issues arose which rendered the software unusable.
 I have been working on a new version built from the ground up and decided to put my focus on it instead of fixing and supporting this one.
 I therefore decided to Archive this repository.
 The plan is to roll out the new version in the fall, in time for the 2024-2025 NHL season.